ABPMultimediaUA/ex_sensors/README.md

 ## Explanation

-This example is used during Computer Games lessons at the University of Alicante.
+This example was used during Computer Games lessons of the [Multimedia Degree](https://cvnet.cpd.ua.es/webcvnet/planestudio/planEstudioND.aspx?plan=C205&lengua=E&caca=2016-17) at the [University of Alicante](http://www.ua.es).
 You may want to check out the [associated C++ lesson video (in Spanish)](https://youtu.be/).

 ## Compilation requisites